maxwellleonardo/simple-infra/README.md

     # Requisites

-- An working, and pleeeeeease, not production AWS Account.
+- A working, and pleeeeeease, not production AWS Account.
 - An IAM user with Administrative access.

 ## Configure Access